wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. In the `Utils` folder, there is a file named `IncidentApiHelper.cs`.
 Open this file.

-1. Paste the following inside the `IncidentApiHelper` class definition and resolve the reference for `IncidentAPI`.
+1. Paste the following inside the `IncidentApiHelper` class definition and resolve the references for `IncidentAPI` and `Microsoft.Rest`.

     ```csharp
     public static IncidentAPIClient GetIncidentAPIClient()